Generic selectors

 The Estadio Mas Monumental is also set to host one of the opening games of the 2030 FIFA World Cup.
 Although the tournament will mainly take place in Morocco, Spain, and Portugal, FIFA has scheduled three games to be played in Chile, Uruguay, and Argentina to celebrate the 100th anniversary of the first-ever World Cup held in 1930.

-Beyond football, this iconic stadium has also hosted the athletics events of the first Pan American Games, along with various music concerts.
+Beyond football, this iconic stadium has also hosted athletics events of the first Pan American Games, as well as various music concerts.
 Its record attendance for a football match is believed to be around 100,000, achieved during a game between River Plate and Racing Club nearly 50 years ago in 1975.